PhoenixTales/phoenix-docs/mechanics/weapon-stats.md

 | [=] most armors have medium piercing resistance | [=] normal damage | [=] medium reach (they are heavy) |
 | [-] restricted to daggers -> short reach | [-] most armors have high cut resistance | [-] low damage / slow |

-also for armors
+Avallach's idea: Light but sharp weapons like daggers or rapiers have low base damage but higher critical hit chance.
+And a critical hit, representing piercing a gap in armor, bypasses even very high damage negation.
+While heavier and blunter weapons have low critical hit chance and as such may be entirely or almost entirely negated by a sufficiently strong armor but can reliably take down unarmored enemies with a few hits.

+SaluteAdEzio:
-no armor/light armor opponents - animals, diggers, shadows/bandits - have low cutting resistance so swords are fine against them
+* No armor/light armor opponents - animals, diggers, shadows/bandits - have low cutting resistance, so swords are fine against them

-heavy armored opponents - guards, merceneries, templars, minecrawlers - its a good idea to pick a mace, as sword will have issues
+* Heavy armored opponents - guards, merceneries, templars, minecrawlers - it's a good idea to pick a mace, as sword will have issues

-daggers are a high risk, high reward option
+* Daggers are a high risk, high reward option